 Revolutionizing Asset Management

-Asset management has long been a pain point for organizations, as they often rely on external systems that interface with the ERP.
-This creates a disjointed view of the relationship between Maintenance, Repair and Operations (MRO) and inventory.
-Supply chain leaders have started seeking a new approach to Asset Management that reduces siloes and aligns inventory, planning, scheduling, advanced warehouse management, purchasing and payables into one platform.
-Microsoft’s Dynamics 365 Finance & Operations is one example of a platform that has stepped into that realm.
+Asset management has long been a pain point for organizations, as it often relies on external systems that interface with the enterprise resource planning.
+This reliance creates a disjointed view of the relationship between maintenance, repair and operations (MRO) and inventory.

 Revisiting the Basics